Contemplating today's Gospel

 We should let the reality of Jesus' prayer for his disciples to reach our lives, too: “I pray not only for them, but also for those who will believe in me...”
 These words travel through time and centuries to attain, with the same intensity they were once said, the hearts of every true believer.

 In the living memory of St. John Paul II's visit to Spain back in 2003, we find in his words the echo of Jesus' prayer for his disciples: “With open arms I will hold you all in my heart —said the Pontiff before more than a million people—.
 The memory of these days will become my prayer as I ask for peace in fraternal coexistence for you all, encouraged by Christian hope that never disappoints.”
-St. Leo the Great, another Pope far in the past, also made an exhortation that, after many centuries have reached our heart too: “There is no ailing one whom the victory of the cross be denied to, nor there is anyone whom Christ's prayer does not help to.
-For, if it was so profitable for those who treated him so cruelly, how much more will it not be for those who are converted unto him”.
+St. Leo the Great, another Pope far in the past, also made an exhortation that, after many centuries have reached our heart too: “No one, however weak, is denied a share in the victory of the cross.
+No one is beyond the help of the prayer of Christ.
+His prayer brought benefit to the multitude that raged against him.
+How much more does it bring to those who turn to him in repentance”.

 Thoughts on Today's Gospel